 Hence, there would be still an established TLS session endpoint, but a released L4 bearer connection from a local MG perspective;

-And therefore the TLS session would be interrupted, not any TLS alert could be sent to the remote side.
+And therefore the TLS session would be interrupted, no TLS alert could be sent to the remote side.

-Procedures for the maintenance of lower layer issues are out of scope of this package, rather subject of exsting H.248 error handling capabilities.
+Procedures for the maintenance of lower layer issues are out of scope of this package, rather subject of existing H.248 error handling capabilities.

 …